Slapped cheek syndrome: Picture, symptoms, diagnosis and treatment

 Slapped cheek syndrome is caused by parvovirus B19 and is spread by respiratory secretions from an infected person.
-By the time the rash appears, children are no longer contagious and may attend school or childcare.
+By the time the rash appears, children are no longer infectious.
 The incubation period (the period between infection and signs or symptoms of illness) is usually four to 14 days, but can be as long as 21 days.

 Adults who work with young children such as childcare providers, teachers, and those in healthcare fields are most likely to be exposed.

 What are the symptoms of slapped cheek syndrome in children?

 - High temperature (fever) of 38C (100.4F)

 - A flat or raised red rash, usually on the arms and legs, which lasts from two to 39 days and may itch.
 The rash fades from the centre of red areas towards the edges, giving it a lacy appearance.
 The rash can recur after exercise, warm baths, rubbing the skin or emotional upset.